Kile Smith: Choral

 Kile Smith's choral works include more than two dozen concert works (both sacred and secular), and more than two dozen church anthems.
 His Vespers received dozens of reviews of its performances and CD.
-He is published by Hal Leonard, GIA, and Concordia, and many of his works are distributed through MusicSpoke.
+He is published by ECS Publishing, Hal Leonard, GIA, and Concordia, and many of his works are distributed through MusicSpoke.

-The Crossing has commissioned Smith more than any other composer; he has written, in addition to Vespers (commissioned by Piffaro), six works for them: Where Flames a Word (2009, texts of Paul Celan), The Waking Sun (2011, texts of Seneca), The Consolation of Apollo (2014, texts of Boethius and the crew of Apollo 8), May Day (2015, poem by Ryan Eckes), You Are Most Welcome (2016, text from emails by The Crossing co-founder Jeffrey Dinsmore, who died in 2014), and The Arc in the Sky (2018), a concert-length work on texts by Robert Lax.
+The Crossing has commissioned Smith more than any other composer; he has written, in addition to Vespers (commissioned by Piffaro), seven works for them: Where Flames a Word (2009, texts of Paul Celan), The Waking Sun (2011, texts of Seneca), The Consolation of Apollo (2014, texts of Boethius and the crew of Apollo 8), May Day (2015, poem by Ryan Eckes), You Are Most Welcome (2016, text from emails by The Crossing co-founder Jeffrey Dinsmore, who died in 2014), and The Arc in the Sky (2018), a concert-length work on texts by Robert Lax, and Let All the Strains of Joy (2025, Rabindranath Tagore).

+The 23-minute oratorio Jesus Stood on the Shore (2025) was commissioned by the Church of the Blessed Sacrament, Seattle.
 Canticle, a concert-length setting of A Spiritual Canticle of the Soul and the Bridegroom Christ by St. John of the Cross, was commissioned by Cincinnati's Vocal Arts Ensemble and premiered by them in 2016 under Craig Hella Johnson.
 Johnson, with Conspirare of Austin, Texas, commissioned The Dawn's Early Light (2019) (with the Los Angeles Guitar Quartet and cello) and April Showers (2021).
 Agnus Dei (2015) was commissioned by the Mendelssohn Club of Philadelphia as a companion to the Wolfgang Amadeus Mozart Great Mass in C minor.
 Lyric Fest and the Pennsylvania Girlchoir, under director Mark Anderson, commissioned Two Laudate Psalms (2009) for high voice, girls' choir, and piano; the Girlchoir then commissioned, under director Vincent Metallo, How Do I Love Thee (2014, text by Elizabeth Barrett Browning).
-Piffaro commissioned Ave Maris Stella (2020) to be performed with Variant 6; the premiere, postponed by the COVID-19 pandemic, is scheduled for October 2021.
+Piffaro commissioned Ave Maris Stella (2020) which premiered with Variant 6in October 2021.
+Variant 6 also premiered 2025's Endless Morn of Light (John Milton) with the Sylvan Consort of Viols, who commissioned it.

-Anthems have been commissioned by the Episcopal Cathedral of Boston, Bryn Mawr Presbyterian Church (Pa.), The Church of the Holy Trinity in Philadelphia (resident composer, 2012–present), Knox Presbyterian Church, Cincinnati, Presbyterian Church of Barrington (Ill.), Holy Trinity Evangelical Lutheran Church (Abington, Pa.), and many others.
+Anthems have been commissioned by the Episcopal Cathedral of Boston, Bryn Mawr Presbyterian Church (Pa.), The Church of the Holy Trinity in Philadelphia (resident composer, 2012-2020), Knox Presbyterian Church, Cincinnati, Presbyterian Church of Barrington (Ill.), Holy Trinity Evangelical Lutheran Church (Abington, Pa.), and many others.
 Mass for Philadelphia was commissioned for the 2012 annual conference of the Association of Anglican Musicians.
-Smith has composed 14 hymns.
+Smith has composed music for 15 hymns, and has written the texts for three of those.